 We had the trail to ourselves in the morning.
 If you need room to roam without running into other hikers, go early.

 We ended up hiking 7 miles that day and absolutely enjoyed exploring Hogador Canyon!
-At the of the day, we added a new moderate guided hike to our list.
+At the end of the day, we added a new moderate hike to our guided hike list.

 Since there are many trail options available, you can make the hike shorter or longer and moderate or challenging as you wish.